sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 5.2.10 =

+* Modifies the Default settings section to activate/deactivate the Submit button by default or change its status in the existing forms.
+* Modifies the CFF - WooCommerce add-on to preserve the summary format in the WooCommerce cart when it uses the new Gutenberg block for the WooCommerce cart (Developer and Platinum plugin versions).

 = 5.2.9 =

 * Allows access to the form settings sections from the form builder in fullscreen mode.